 - Group B streptococcus- screen for bacteria that causes serious infections in new born babies.

 - Glucose Challenge Screening- determine mother’s gestational diabetes risks.

-There are dozens of tests carried during the entire duration of pregnancy to ensure the safety of both mother and child.
-This is why it is exceeding important to not miss a single prenatal visit as these tests are essential for the wellbeing of you and your child.
+There are dozens of tests for pregnant women during the entire duration of pregnancy to ensure the safety of both mother and child.
+This is why it is exceeding important to not miss a single prenatal visit; since these tests are essential for the wellbeing of you and your child.

 An ultrasound examination is performed by radiating energy in the form of sound waves through your body and a transducer is used to turn echoes receive from your body into images5.
-These images can then be viewed as pictures or video (sonograms).
-Though ultrasounds are considered safe, is not advisable to pay independent companies to produce videos of your child during pregnancy.
-Ultrasound examinations are not meant for entertainment and are used only to determine the health of your child.
+The Doctor uses this images as pictures or video (sonograms).
+Though ultrasounds are safe, It is not advisable to pay independent companies to produce videos of your child during pregnancy.
+Ultrasound examinations are not for entertainment purpose.
+It is good only to determine the health of your child.
 You will usually be given a sonogram regardless of if you ask during your ultrasound examination at your prenatal visits.